Turkey struggles to ramp up tests as outbreak reaches critical phase

 RAZOR THIN MARGIN

-Earlier this week Koca said the kits sent to the United States were locally produced PCR tests for coronavirus and added Turkey had a monthly production capacity of 2 million tests.
-He said the tests purchased from China were "rapid tests", not PCR.
+Earlier this week Koca said the kits sent to the United States were locally produced PCR tests for the coronavirus.
+He said Turkey had a monthly production capacity of 2 million tests, and added that the tests purchased from China were "rapid tests", not PCR.

-The TTB's Adiyaman said this jeopardised the health of the public and medical personnel.
+The TTB's Adiyaman said sending the test kits jeopardised the health of the public and medical personnel.
 "Exporting testing kits to the United States as Turkey needs them and while they need to be used here will be an unforgivable mistake," he said.

-Irshad Shaikh, the WHO's Health Security Program Leader in Turkey, said Turkey now had little room for error and must test everyone who has had contact with the virus.
+Irshad Shaikh, the World Health Organisation's health security program Leader in Turkey, said the country now had little room for error and must test everyone who has had contact with the virus.
+He said, however, that the export of test kits to the United States, which he said was in a "perilous situation," could be seen as a form of capital investment.

-"From now on, it's a very slippery slope and razor-thin margin moving forward," he told Reuters.
+"From now on, it's a very slippery slope and razor-thin margin moving forward," he said.
+"Now if the U.S. succeeds in vaccine development, we already have our invested cash in the bank in the form of our IOUs," Shaikh told Reuters.

 Among the containment measures, Ankara said it quarantined Muslims returning from Umrah in Saudi Arabia.